ruthneville/ruthneville.github.io/index.md

 THIS WEBSITE IS UNDER CONSTRUCTION

 Welcome!
-I’m **Ruth**, a spatial data scientist specialising in international student mobility, high-skilled migration, and forecasting.
-My research explores how socio-political and economic shocks shape population movement, with a particular focus on international student flows to the UK.
+I’m **Ruth**, a spatial data scientist specialising in international student mobility.
+Ruth Neville is a doctoral researcher at the Geographic Data Science Lab at the University of Liverpool.
+Her research focuses on understanding and modelling human mobility, with a particular emphasis on international student mobility to the UK and the dynamics of mobility during times of crisis and in response to policy changes.

-I recently completed my PhD at [University Name] and am now a postdoctoral researcher at [UCL's Centre for Advanced Spatial Analysis](https://www.ucl.ac.uk/bartlett/casa), ....

 ---